AsterExcrisys/advertisement_blocker/README.md

 # Advertisement Blocker

 A simple, configurable DNS proxy server written in Java that blocks known ad-serving domains.
-This tool intercepts DNS requests and filters out domains from a blocklist, preventing clients from resolving and connecting to ad networks and trackers.
+This tool intercepts DNS requests and filters out domains from a blocklist, preventing clients from resolving and connecting to advertisement networks and trackers.

 ## ✨ Features

 * ✅ Intercepts and handles DNS requests (must be set as the upstream resolver)
-* 🚫 Blocks known ad and tracking domains
+* 🚫 Blocks known advertisement and tracking domains
 * 📝 Supports both blacklists and whitelists with exact or wildcard matchers
 * 💾 Lightweight, few external dependencies
-* 🔧 Configurable via CLI arguments (uses TXT files for name servers and filtered domains)
+* 🔧 Configurable via CLI arguments (uses simple TXT files for name servers and filtered domains)
 * 📄 Logs DNS queries and blocked domains

 ## 📦 How It Works